 While tubeless tires have some ability to self-seal if they are punctured, you should look closely for punctures if a tire starts losing pressure.

-Recommended Tire Pressures for Normal Driving
+Recommended Tire Pressures

-The following chart shows the recommended cold tire pressures for most normal driving conditions and speed.
+The following chart shows the recommended cold tire pressures for most normal and high-speed driving conditions.